 For some students, that may be true.

-The project began as joint effort of the Iowa Central Student Senate and Phi Theta Kappa.
+The project began in 2004 as joint effort of the Iowa Central Student Senate and Phi Theta Kappa.
 It has grown to involve the entire campus community of students, faculty and staff.

 The college years are filled with exciting opportunities to explore many fields of knowledge.
 That so many Iowa Central students also see this as a time to be giving members of the larger community is impressive evidence that our area’s young adults most definitely have their priorities in very good order.